 Avoid products that any members of your family are hyper sensitive to or cannot take, and when in doubt, ask a doctor or pharmacist for a recommendation.

-- Print out details of medical histories for your family.
-This can be helpful if you’re not around to administer first aid when it’s needed, or if you are travelling.
+Print out details of medical histories for your family.
+This can be helpful if you’re not around to administer first aid when it’s needed, or if you are traveling.